milahu/collapseos/recipes/rc2014/eeprom/README.md

 I don't think you need a schematic.
 It's really simple.

-## Using the at28 driver

-The AT28 driver is at `drv/at28.fs` and is a pure forth source file so it's rather easy to set up from the base Stage 3 binary:

-    cat ../stage3.bin ../pre.fs ../../../drv/at28.fs ../run.fs > os.bin
-    ../../../emul/hw/rc2014/classic os.bin
+## Building your stage 4

+Using the same technique as you used for building your stage 3, you can append required words to your boot binary.
+Required units are `forth/adev.fs` and `drv/at28.fs`.

 ## Writing contents to the AT28

 The driver provides `AT28!` which can be plugged in adev's `A!*`.

-It's not in the Stage 3 binary, but because it's a small piece of Forth code, let's just run its definition code:

-    cat ../../../drv/at28.fs | ./stripfc | ./exec <tty device>

-Then, upload your binary to some place in memory, for example `a000`.
+First, upload your binary to some place in memory, for example `a000`.
 To do so, run this from your modern computer:

     ./upload <tty device> a000 <filename>